-The Internal Revenue Service can provide assistance following disasters in the form of casualty loss claims.
-In a disaster for which there is no Presidential Declaration, these claims must be applied to the household or business tax return for the year in which they occurred.
+The Internal Revenue Service (IRS) can provide assistance (PDF) following disasters in the form of casualty loss claims.
+In a disaster for which there is no presidential declaration, these claims must be applied to the household or business tax return for the year in which they occurred.
 In the event of a Presidential Declaration of Major Disaster, the IRS permits applicants to file an amendment to tax return filed within the last three years in order to receive a near immediate refund of casualty loss.
-IRS Casualty Loss Policies and procedures may be found here.
+Find IRS casualty loss policies and procedures (PDF).

-A useful resource for locating replacement permanent housing is the Pennsylvania Housing Finance Agency's PaHousingSearch.com
+A useful resource for locating replacement permanent housing is Pennsylvania Housing Finance Agency's website.

 Once a disaster has been declared, those who suffered uninsured or underinsured losses may be eligible for Home Disaster Loans made to homeowners or renters to repair or replace damaged real estate or personal property.
 Renters are eligible for loans to cover personal property losses.

-Individuals may borrow up to $200,000 to repair or replace real estate, $40,000 to cover losses to personal property and an additional 20% for mitigation.
+Individuals may borrow up to $200,000 to repair or replace real estate, $40,000 to cover losses to personal property, and an additional 20 percent for mitigation.

 Refinancing of existing loans is sometimes possible.
-Interest rates are usually 4% or lower, with up to 30-year repayment terms, based on the applicant’s ability to repay.
-In some cases, the loans could be as high as 8%.
+Interest rates are usually 4 percent or lower, with up to 30-year repayment terms, based on the applicant’s ability to repay.
+In some cases, the loans could be as high as 8 percent.
 By law, the determination of interest rates depends on whether the applicant has credit available elsewhere.

-Loans may be made to businesses to repair or replace disaster damages to property owned by the business, including real estate, machinery and equipment, inventory and supplies.
+Loans may be made to businesses to repair or replace disaster damages to property owned by the business, including real estate, machinery and equipment, inventory, and supplies.
 Businesses of any size are eligible.
 Non-profit organizations such as charities, churches, private universities, etc. are also eligible.
-Economic Injury DISASTER LOANS (EIDL)

-Click the link, for a complete listing of current SBA Declarations, in our commonwealth.
+Find a complete listing of current SBA declarations in the commonwealth.

-In any county or other small political subdivision of a state, at least 25 homes or 25 businesses, or a combination of at least 25 homes, businesses or other eligible institutions, have each sustained uninsured losses of 40% or more of the estimated fair replacement value or pre-disaster fair market value of the damaged property, whichever is lower.
+In any county or other small political subdivision of a state, at least 25 homes or 25 businesses, or a combination of at least 25 homes, businesses, or other eligible institutions, have each sustained uninsured losses of 40 percent or more of the estimated fair replacement value or pre-disaster fair market value of the damaged property, whichever is lower.

-In any such political subdivision, at least three businesses each sustain uninsured losses of 40% or more of their estimated fair replacement value or pre-disaster fair market value of the damaged property, whichever is lower, and as a direct result of the physical damage, 25% or more of the work force in the community would be unemployed for at least 90 days.
+In any such political subdivision, at least three businesses each sustain uninsured losses of 40 percent or more of their estimated fair replacement value or pre-disaster fair market value of the damaged property, whichever is lower, and as a direct result of the physical damage, 25 percent or more of the work force in the community would be unemployed for at least 90 days.

 Remember -- SBA disaster loans cover uninsured or underinsured losses only.